MarkoBursic/SMITH-meter-Wireshark-dissector/README.md

 The plugin should be installed in your Wireshark Lua plugin directory.
 You can find your Wireshark plugin directory by opening Wireshark and going to Help > About Wireshark and clicking on the Folders tab.
-The Personal Lua Plugins directory should be used to install the CloudShark Wireshark plugin to allow users to configure their own API Tokens.
+The Personal Lua Plugins directory should be used to install the SMITH dissector plugin.

 Usage:
 In the filter window enter: SMITH